frosteen/Technical-Workshops/README.md

 * **WEB DEVELOPMENT WORKSHOP**
     * Facilitated as one of the instructors that thought the stuednts the basics of CSS (Cascading Style Sheets).

+## Additional Info
+Each directories has its own Instructor PPT files and materials used.

 ## Tip
 **If you liked my hard work, I would really appreciate if you can buy some coffee for me.**